maxdetal/Motatel/README.txt

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/maxdetal/Motatel/main/install.sh)"

-The installer checks and installs the required components:
+The installer automatically:

+- checks system compatibility
-- Homebrew
+- installs Homebrew (if needed)
-- Python 3
+- installs Python 3 (if needed)
+- installs media-control (if needed)
-- Karabiner-Elements
+- installs Karabiner-Elements (if needed)
-- Motatel
+- installs Motatel
+- configures Karabiner
+- installs and starts the background service

-When Karabiner-Elements opens, follow its setup instructions and approve the permissions requested by macOS.
+When Karabiner-Elements opens, follow its setup instructions and approve all permissions requested by macOS.

 Return to Terminal and press Enter when prompted.

 WHAT IT DOES
 ------------

-Previous / Next:
+Previous / Next

 Tap:
 Previous or next track.